 Earlier this year Carbon180 published some examples depicting ways DAC could be integrated into local communities – check them out.

 $100M XPRIZE for Carbon Removal

-To scale and accelerate towards carbon removal innovations at the gigaton-scale the largest incentive prize in history funded by Elon Musk and the Musk Foundation will run until 2025.
+To accelerate towards carbon removal innovations at the gigaton-scale the largest incentive prize in history, funded by Elon Musk and the Musk Foundation, will run until 2025.
 The $100M XPRIZE Carbon Removal ‘invites innovators and teams from anywhere on the planet to create and demonstrate solutions that can pull carbon dioxide directly from the atmosphere or oceans, and sequester it durably and sustainably’.

 “The climate math is becoming clear that we will need gigaton-scale carbon removal in the coming decades to avoid the worst effects of climate change,” the XPRIZE website says.
 “The IPCC estimates the need at approximately 10 gigatonnes of net CO2 removal per year by the year 2050 in order to keep global temperature rise under 1.5 or 2C.”

 To win the top prize teams must demonstrate a working solution that can remove at least 1000 tonnes per year, and ‘model their costs at a scale of 1 million tonnes per year; and show a pathway to achieving a scale of gigatonnes per year in future’.

 The Prize recently awarded $1M each to 15 milestone award winners.
 Watch the video to learn more about them.